 Electric concept cars: the future?

-You can already buy about 40 different models of the electric car in the UK, with another 30 coming soon, according to EV Database.
-But take a look at some of the concept cars being showcased by manufacturers, and you get a sneaky peek of some of the features we might see on electric cars in the future.
+You can already buy about 50 different models of electric cars in the UK, with another 30 coming soon, according to EV Database.
+But take a look at some of the concept cars being showcased by manufacturers, and you get a sneaky peek at some of the features we might see on electric cars in the future.

 BMW Concept i4